freedomofpress/securedrop-protocol/docs/protocol.md

 <!-- Figure 2 as of b1e4d41 -->

-Each journalist generates three long-term keypairs: $sig$ for signing, $APKE$ for message encryption (outgoing), and $fetch$ for message fetching.
-The journalist signs their $APKE$ and $fetch$ public keys with their new $sig$ signing key and sends the public keys to the newsroom along with the signature and verification key.
+Each journalist generates three long-term keypairs: a signing keypair, an SD-APKE keypair for message encryption (outgoing), and a fetching keypair.
+The journalist signs their SD-APKE and fetching public keys with their new signing key and sends the public keys to the newsroom along with the signature and verification key.

-The newsroom manually verifies the journalist's verification key (out of band), then signs it with the newsroom signing key to produce $\sigma_{NR,J}$.
+The newsroom manually verifies the journalist's verification key (out of band), then signs it with the newsroom signing key to produce $\sigma_{NR}^{J}$.
 The newsroom then verifies the journalist's signature over their public keys.
 If the signature is valid, the server stores the journalist's public keys and signatures, and the journalist is considered enrolled.